proffzulus/agricultural-roboport/Readme.md

 ### Startup Settings

 - `agricultural-roboport-enable-quality`: Toggle quality tracking and display for plants.
 When enabled, plants retain quality from seeds and can mutate during harvest.
 When disabled, all quality logic is bypassed. **Requires game restart.**
-- `agricultural-roboport-additional-seeds`: Comma-separated list of custom seed items that don't follow the standard "-seed" naming convention.
-Used for mod compatibility with items like "boompuff-spore".
-The mod will create virtual seed entities for these items. **Requires game restart.** Example: `boompuff-spore, alien-seed`

 ### Runtime Settings